-- NOTE 1: The expected lifetime can be determined by stability or by other methods. - NOTE 2: Maintenance, repairs, or upgrades (e.g. safety or cybersecurity modifications) can be necessary during the expected lifetime. - 3.10 Expiry Date/Expiration Date: Upper limit of the time interval during which the safety and performance characteristics of a material stored under specified conditions can be assured. - NOTE 1: This also applies to medical devices whose physical, chemical or functional properties are maintained during a specified and known period, such as for capital equipment. - NOTE 2: Expiry dates are assigned to IVD reagents, calibrators, control materials and other components by the manufacturer, based on experimentally determined stability properties.
+- 3.10.
+Expiry Date/Expiration Date: Upper limit of the time interval during which the safety and performance characteristics of a material stored under specified conditions can be assured. - NOTE 1: This also applies to medical devices whose physical, chemical or functional properties are maintained during a specified and known period, such as for capital equipment. - NOTE 2: Expiry dates are assigned to IVD reagents, calibrators, control materials and other components by the manufacturer, based on experimentally determined stability properties.

-(Adapted from ISO 18113-1:2009)
+(Modified from ISO 18113-1:2009)

-- 3.11 Hazard: Potential source of harm.
-(ISO/IEC Guide 51:2014) - 3.12 Indications for Use: A general description of the disease or condition the medical device or IVD medical device will diagnose, treat, prevent, cure, or mitigate, including a description of the patient population for which the medical device or IVD medical device is intended. - 3.13 Information for Safety: Information provided to the user or responsible organization that is used as a risk control measure or disclosure of a residual risk. - NOTE: Examples can include warnings or precautions, instructions in the use of a medical device or IVD medical device to prevent use error or avoid a hazardous situation, or explanation of a safety feature of a medical device or IVD medical device. - 3.14 Intended Use / Intended Purpose: The objective intent regarding the use of a product, process or service as reflected in the specifications, instructions and information provided by the manufacturer.
-(Modified from GHTF/SG1/N77:2012) - NOTE 1: The intended use/intended purpose are also part of promotional or sales materials or statements, although these materials lie outside the scope of this document. - NOTE 2: The intended use can include the indications for use. - 3.15 Instructions for Use: General and technical information provided by the manufacturer to inform the user of the medical device or IVD medical device's intended purpose and proper use and of any contraindications, warnings, or precautions to be taken.
+- 3.11.
+Hazard: Potential source of harm.
+(ISO/IEC Guide 51:2014) - 3.12.
+Indications for Use: A general description of the disease or condition the medical device or IVD medical device will diagnose, treat, prevent, cure, or mitigate, including a description of the patient population for which the medical device or IVD medical device is intended. - 3.13.
+Information for Safety: Information provided to the user or responsible organization that is used as a risk control measure or disclosure of a residual risk. - NOTE: Examples can include warnings or precautions, instructions in the use of a medical device or IVD medical device to prevent use error or avoid a hazardous situation, or explanation of a safety feature of a medical device or IVD medical device. - 3.14.
+Intended Use / Intended Purpose: The objective intent regarding the use of a product, process or service as reflected in the specifications, instructions and information provided by the manufacturer.
+(Modified from GHTF/SG1/N77:2012) - NOTE 1: The intended use/intended purpose are also part of promotional or sales materials or statements, although these materials lie outside the scope of this document. - NOTE 2: The intended use can include the indications for use. - 3.15.
+Instructions for Use: General and technical information provided by the manufacturer to inform the user of the medical device or IVD medical device's intended purpose and proper use and of any contraindications, warnings, or precautions to be taken.
 It is provided by the manufacturer to support and assist the device users in its safe and appropriate use.
-(GHTF/SG1/N70:2011)

-NOTE: Instructions for use can also be referred to as "package insert."

-- 3.16 In Vitro Diagnostic (IVD) Medical Device: 'In Vitro Diagnostic (IVD) medical device' means a medical device, whether used alone or in combination, intended by the manufacturer for the in-vitro examination of specimens derived from the human body solely or principally to provide information for diagnostic, monitoring or compatibility purposes. - NOTE 1: IVD medical devices include reagents, calibrators, control materials, specimen receptacles, software, and related instruments or apparatus or other articles and are used, for example, for the following test purposes: diagnosis, aid to diagnosis, screening, monitoring, predisposition, prognosis, prediction, determination of physiological status.

-NOTE 2: In some jurisdictions, certain IVD medical devices may be covered by other regulations.
+(GHTF/SG1/N70:2011) - NOTE: Instructions for use can also be referred to as "package insert." - 3.16.
+In Vitro Diagnostic (IVD) Medical Device: 'In Vitro Diagnostic (IVD) medical device' means a medical device, whether used alone or in combination, intended by the manufacturer for the in-vitro examination of specimens derived from the human body solely or principally to provide information for diagnostic, monitoring or compatibility purposes. - NOTE 1: IVD medical devices include reagents, calibrators, control materials, specimen receptacles, software, and related instruments or apparatus or other articles and are used, for example, for the following test purposes: diagnosis, aid to diagnosis, screening, monitoring, predisposition, prognosis, prediction, determination of physiological status. - NOTE 2: In some jurisdictions, certain IVD medical devices may be covered by other regulations.